SandraA-Boateng/ADA-final-project/README.md

 ## What the Code Does

 ### **1. Imports and Prepares Data**

+BRFSS files are large and cannot be hosted on GitHub.
+- To reproduce the analysis:
-- Downloads the BRFSS 2023 ZIP file from the CDC
+- Download the 2023 BRFSS XPT file , Visit: https://www.cdc.gov/brfss/annual_data/annual_2023.html
+- Download LLCP2023XPT.zip and Unzip the file to LLCP2023.XPT
-- Extracts the `.XPT` file and loads it into R
+- **Place the file in the same folder as the R Markdown file (your working directory)**
-- Filters to Missouri adults aged ≥ 35
+- Then the code- Filters to Missouri adults aged ≥ 35
 - Recodes variables and creates the dual-burden outcome
 - Produces a complete-case analytic dataset